 A personal representative may be named in the deceased’s will.
 If one is not, the family needs to pick one to bring the claim forward.
 If these parties haven’t brought an action forward within three months of their loved one’s wrongful death, then the deceased’s executor or administrator can bring the action forward.

 It’s important to get in touch with a Midland wrongful death lawyer as soon as possible, as these claims have a statute of limitations.
 In Texas, you have two years after the date of the deceased’s death to file a suit.
 If you miss this deadline, you risk invalidating your case and you will not be able to pursue damages.

 What Are the Damages Your Family Can Recover?

 While filing a claim may make the pain of what happened to your loved one resurface, you’re giving them a voice and securing your future.
 Suddenly losing a loved one can put a family in a financially difficult situation, which can cause a lot of stress when thinking about how you’re going to keep up with your expenses.
-The compensation you recover with your claim will help you cover your losses of losing a loved one.
+The compensation you recover with the help of an attorney will help you cover your losses of losing a loved one.

-The economic losses you can recover in a wrongful death suit usually include:
+The economic losses you can recover with the help of one of the wrongful death lawyers from our firm usually include:

 - Funeral and Burial Expenses